Efficacy of simple continuum models for diverse granular intrusions: Introduction

 \section{Introduction}

-Granular intrusion is a common scenario in various natural and man-made situations \cite{soliman1976effect,omidvar2014response,ortiz2019soft} .
-In many cases, the flow response to intrusion leads to a multi-phase behavior of the granular media, where the media shifts between solid-like, fluid-like, and gas-like states \cite{van2017impact,andreotti2013granular}.
+Granular intrusion is a common scenario in various natural and human-made situations \cite{soliman1976effect,omidvar2014response,ortiz2019soft} .
+In many cases, the flow response to intrusion leads to a multi-phase behavior of the granular media, where the media shifts among solid-like, fluid-like, and gas-like states \cite{van2017impact,andreotti2013granular}.
 This behavior depends on material properties and local state variables such as pressure and granular packing fraction\cite{wood1990soil}.
-The space and time dependence of these state variables, as well as the trans-phase behavior of the media, makes granular flow response challenging and computationally expensive to model.
+The space and time dependence of these state variables, as well as the multi-phase behavior of the media, makes granular flow response challenging and computationally expensive to model.

 Discrete Element Methods (DEM) are reliable and established methods for modeling granular media \cite{jensen1999simulation,jensen2001simulation}.
 In DEM, the granular medium is modeled at the particle level, with the frictional, elastic contact forces between adjacent and interacting particles obtained using standard contact models like Hertzian and Hookean contacts\cite{brilliantov1996model,silbert2001granular}, generally with an assumption of no plastic yielding of the individual grains.
 The elastic and external forces are integrated via Newton's laws of motion to calculate particle velocities and positions in DEM.
 In the past few decades, DEM has played a major role in the advancement of the field of granular media\cite{kamrin2012nonlocal,kim2020power}.
 However, the precision of DEM comes at a computational cost.
 Once the simulation's spatial scale becomes large relative to the size of the particles in the system, the computational cost of simulating many particles makes DEM prohibitely expensive.
-As an example, a 1mm particle diameter granular system with a 0.5m per side cubic domain would require evaluating $\sim$ $9\times 10^8$ DOF per time step (at a packing fraction of 0.64 with 6 degrees of freedom, DOF per particle).
+As an example, a 0.1 mm particle diameter granular system with a 0.5m per side cubic domain would require evaluating $\sim$ $9\times 10^{11}$ DOF per time step (at a packing fraction of 0.64 with 6 degrees of freedom, DOF per particle).
 While current large-scale granular DEM studies remain in the range of $\sim10^7$ particles ($\sim10^8$ DOF) \cite{jajcevic2013large,zhong2016cfd}, efforts are being made to extend this range.
 Most recently, some have reached the $\sim10^9$ DOF range with the use of supercomputers and GPUs \cite{kelly2019billion}.